coq/platform-docs/README.md

 - There is technical work to be done on the (interactive) web interface's side

 We detail below the different ways to contribute.
-In all case, if you wish to contribute, please check the [Contribution Guidelines](https://github.com/Zimmi48/platform-docs/blob/main/README.md).
+In all cases, if you wish to contribute, please check the [Contribution Guidelines](https://github.com/Zimmi48/platform-docs/blob/main/README.md).

 ### Writing Tutorials and How-to